This Little Known Skin-Care Ingredient Is a Gift From BeesMay 19, 2020

 Bees aren’t only a source of delicious honey and painful stings — they could also be the secret to taking your skin-care routine to the next level.
 Bee propolis, a resin produced by honeybees that’s also known as “bee glue,” is gaining recognition as a skin-care ingredient thanks to its many benefits.
 Want to understand what all the buzz is about?
 We’re revealing four benefits bee propolis could bring to your skin-care routine, below.

 Bee Propolis Benefit #1: Moisturize Without Clogging Pores

 All too often people are afraid to moisturize, thinking they’ll risk clogging their pores.
 Even though clogged pores can be a valid concern with certain comedogenic products, it doesn’t make moisturizing any less essential.
 And that’s exactly why bee propolis is receiving such hype.
-According to board-certified plastic surgeon, John Burroughs M.D., the resin reportedly can be used to moisturize the skin without clogging pores.
+According to board-certified plastic surgeon John Burroughs, M.D., the resin can reportedly be used to moisturize the skin without clogging pores.

 Bee Propolis Benefit #2: Helps Address Acne